candlefinance/push/README.md

 1. You'll need to update your `AppDelegate.swift` to handle push check the example app [here](./example/ios/AppDelegate.swift) for an example.
 2. If your AppDelegate is in Objective-C (`.mm|.m|.h`), create a new `AppDelegate.swift` file and bridging header then delete the Objective-C AppDelegate and main.m file.
 Finally copy the contents of the example app's `AppDelegate.swift` and bridge header to your project.
+3. Make sure you're on `iOS 15` or later.

 <br>
 The following code is used to handle push notifications on the React Native side: